Asian Pacific American Systemwide Alliance (APASA)

 This award is named after Sunny Low, a long-time staff member of UC Berkeley and co-founder of APASA.
 This award shall honor a staff member at Cal who has demonstrated outstanding service and commitment to the campus community.
 The recipient of this award shall have made a positive impact on the API community in the areas of service, mentorship, and equity & inclusion, and will be selected by a panel including Sunny's family, past award winners, and retired UC Berkeley staff.

 Sunny Low was a beloved Cal staff member, APASA leader, husband, and father.
 Sunny dedicated his services to Cal for more than 30 years, retiring as associate registrar in 1992.
 He passed away in 1998 after battling Multiple Myeloma.
 During his tenure at Cal, Sunny mentored many staff members on campus and was a strong advocate for Asian Americans.
 He is remembered for his service, advocacy of diversity and inclusion, kindness, honesty, work ethic, and leadership.
-The Sunny Low award was established by APASA in 1992 in Sunny's honor.
+The Sunny Low Award was established by APASA in 1992 in Sunny's honor.

 Past Sunny Low Award Recipients